List of digital television deployments by country: South Korea (Republic of Korea)

 After a long controversy between the government and broadcasters in South Korea, ATSC was chosen over DVB-T. Since 2005, digital services have been available across the entire country.
-South Korea also developed its own mobile TV standard called DMB, Digital Multimedia Broadcasting, based on the European technology af Digital Audio Broadcasting (DAB).
-It has a satellite, subscription-based, version (S-DMB), and a free, terrestrial version (T-DMB).
-T-DMB encountered a wide success, both in South Korea and abroad.
-For more details see Digital Multimedia Broadcasting.
+South Korea also developed its own mobile TV standard called DMB, Digital Multimedia Broadcasting, based on the European technology of Digital Audio Broadcasting (DAB).
+It has a satellite, subscription-based version (S-DMB) and a free, terrestrial version (T-DMB).
+T-DMB achieved widespread success, both in South Korea and abroad.
+For more details, see Digital Multimedia Broadcasting.